 Mutation Surveyor software offers unique reporting options for Sanger Sequencing projects, including resequencing, direct sequencing, PCR sequencing, and mitochondrial DNA (mtDNA) sequencing projects.
 Included in the software is the versatile Custom Report, which provides options to customize everything from sample grouping options to the types of mutations displayed.
 Reporting and organization options include the ability to reorganize sample/patient files, hide specific variants of non-interest, classify variant pathogenicity, organize and output calls by specific regions of interest, include trace quality information, and report by preferred nomenclature (genomic position, cDNA/CDS, mRNA, HGVS, or custom nomenclature).
 Contained in this report is a unique Normal Allele Scoring method (NM_Score), indicating the contribution of the normal allele at the position compared to the contribution of the possible mutant alleles at the same position.
-Following detection of single nucleotide polymorphisms (SNPs), heterozygous and homozygous insertions and deletions (INDELs) and low frequency variants (somatic, heteroplasmic, mosaic), the Custom Report template lets the user build their own report and quickly export in .txt, excel, and .xml formats.
+Following detection of single nucleotide polymorphisms (SNPs), heterozygous and homozygous insertions and deletions (INDELs) and low frequency variants (somatic, heteroplasmic, mosaic), the Custom Report template lets the user build their own report and quickly export in .txt, .xlsx, and .xml formats.
+The user may also choose to save the report as a VCF file, allowing for importation into programs such as Geneticist Assistant NGS Interpretative Workbench.
 These reporting options in the Custom Report provide enhanced flexibility not found in other programs such as Sequencher, DNAStar, or SeqPilot, allowing users to quickly meet internal reporting, LIMS, or other database requirements.

 Multiple Sample Grouping Options

-The custom report of Mutation Surveyor allows users to rapidly group sample files based on up to three orders of grouping options.
+The Custom Report of Mutation Surveyor allows users to rapidly group sample files based on up to three orders of grouping options.
 Traces are initially grouped on their 1st order grouping option, and further sorting is carried out based on 2nd and 3rd order grouping options.
-Examples of grouping options include sample or patient identifier, contig, gene, exon, and trace quality.
+Examples of grouping options include sample or patient identifier, contig, gene, exon, and trace position.

 With a simple point and click users can filter mutation calls by parameters such as location within the genome or mutation type.
 Users can display mutations found within all locations or target mutations found in specific locations such as custom regions of interest, CDS, or intronic mutations.
 A further level of filtering can be applied based on mutation type, which enables users to filter based on criteria such as silent, missenses, nonsense, indel, homozygous, heterozygous, etc.